JohnnyLdeAlba/ecco-text-generator/README.md

 - gif.js 0.2.0 - https://github.com/jnordberg/gif.js (Included)

 # Features
+- Features graphics and special effects reverse engineered from Ecco 2: The Tides of Time for Sega Genesis.
+- Custom text rendering software designed to display text and animated fonts.
 - Generates PNGs or animated GIFs in the style of messages found in the video game Ecco the Dolphin.
 - Supports multiple languages including Russian, Katakana and Hirgana support.
 - Animated critters adds a fun layer to the whole generator experience.